 ✔ Solve problems faster

 Nearshore locations are located within two to three hours of flying time.
 Thus, your business trips would be shorter, less expensive, and more productive.

 Higher security and easier audits

 Nearshoring your development projects gives you closer control of your intellectual property.
 You and your vendor would be subject to similar data protection laws, which makes it easier to draw up contracts and enforce confidentiality during and after the project.

-You still save costs compared to onshore or in-house, but your hourly billables would be higher when compared to offshore vendors.
-You have to do extra due diligence in terms of quality of work and vendor capabilities to ensure the quality of deliverables would be worth the added cost.
+You still save costs compared to onshore or in-house, but your hourly billables would be higher compared to offshore vendors.
+You have to do extra due diligence regarding the quality of work and vendor capabilities to ensure the quality of deliverables would be worth the added cost.

 Nearshoring reduces your choices when it comes to choosing vendors.
-As your talent pool is reduced, you might have a tough time finding the skilled professionals your project requires.
+As your talent pool is reduced, you might have difficulty finding the skilled professionals your project requires.